JGHong02/MulMeokNyang/README.md

 - Jun Ggi Hong | Dept. Information Systems at Hanyang University | <sentorino@hanyang.ac.kr>
 - Yun Sun Lee | Dept. Film and Theatre at Hanyang University | <justina7182@gmail.com>

-## Proposal
+## Introduction

-The 'MulMeokNyang' service is designed to address the issue of cats' water intake, which is critical for preventing dehydration-related diseases.
-It utilizes AI models to recognize individual cats by their breed and distinctive colors.
-Users can register their cat's profile in the mobile app by uploading photos, and the AI extracts the breed and colors to store in the database.
-The water dispenser uses these data to identify individual cats through real-time video analysis.
-The service currently recognizes twelve cat breeds and relies on color differentiation for identification.
+Our app is designed to manage the hydration of cats kept at home.
+The app connects to a smart water dispenser device equipped with AI that distinguishes each cat.
+Through the built-in camera of the dispenser, it updates the daily hydration of each cat in real-time.
+Users can view today's hydration, evaluations, and previous hydration statistics in the app.
+Additionally, it offers a co-management feature, allowing family members to collectively oversee the cats.

-Limitations include the current breed recognition range and the lack of direct testing with water dispensers.
-The potential for development lies in enhancing AI accuracy and expanding the technology into other pet care areas.
-The market analysis indicates a growing demand for such services, promising profitability and market expansion opportunities.
+When creating a management space in the app, upon registering cat information, we collect five pictures of the cat to be used by an AI model.
+These images are processed through an AI model for breed recognition and extraction of characteristic colors.
+The resulting data is stored in the database.
+Using the camera integrated into the water dispenser, the real-time AI analysis of the cat currently drinking water is compared with the breed and color values stored in the database to recognize the individual cat.
+Subsequently, the hydration amount is updated in the database.
+However, as the actual connection to the water dispenser is not available, the verification of hydration updates cannot be performed.

 ## Functionality